Albert de Gondi: Reign of Henri II

 He joined the court of Henry II of France on his accession in 1547 and around 1550 joined a company of chevau-légers.
 On 13 August 1554 he served at the battle of Renty and soon afterward Henry II made him a gentleman of the chamber and master of the wardrobe to Charles of France.
 He continued to occupy these posts under Charles IX and Henry III.

 In 1555, he made a name for himself in Italy, at the sieges of Ulpiau and Coni and the taking of Verceil.
 He also served with great distinction in the expeditions into Piedmont and Corsica.
 On 10 August 1557 he participated in the Battle of Saint-Quentin and on 13 July 1558 at the battle of Gravelines.
 He was in 1559 made captain of a company of gendarmes.

 Reign of Charles IX

 Early civil wars

-As Catherine sought to separate herself and her son from the great families who had dominated the throne over the past decade she increasingly turned to uncommitted Catholics such as Vielleville and new courtiers who's loyalty could be more easily tied to the throne, most prominent among them Retz.
+As Catherine sought to separate herself and her son from the great families who had dominated the throne over the past decade she increasingly turned to uncommitted Catholics such as Vielleville and new courtiers whose loyalty could be more easily tied to the throne, most prominent among them Retz.
 In 1565 Retz became comte de Retz.
 The following year he was made governor of the king.

 He fought with his company at their head at the battle of Saint-Denis on 10 November 1567, at Jarnac on 13 March 1569 and at the Moncontour on the following 3 October.